-Type of opinion issued: Internal control over financial reporting: Material weakness(es) identified?
-Unmodified Yes X No Significant deficiency(ies) identified?
-Noncompliance material to financial statements noted?
-X Yes Federal Awards Internal control over major federal programs: Material weakness(es) identified?
+Type of report the auditor issued on whether the audited financial statements were prepared in accordance with GAAP: Unmodified Internal control over financial reporting: Material weakness(es) identified?
 Yes X No Significant deficiency(ies) identified?
-Yes X None reported Type of auditor's report issued on compliance for major federal programs: Any audit findings disclosed that are required to be reported in accordance with Unmodified 2 CFR 200.516(a) of the Uniform Guidance ?
+Yes X None reported Noncompliance material to financial statements noted?
+Yes X No Federal Awards Internal control over major federal programs: Material weakness(es) identified?
+Yes X No Significant deficiency(ies) identified?
+Yes X None reported Type of auditor's report issued on compliance for major federal programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a) of the Uniform Guidance?
 Yes X No